skiffos/SkiffOS/configs/jetson/README.md

 partition layout on the internal emmc.
 Read "flashing" below for info.
 The best approach for OTA update is to replace the "image" and "rootfs.cpio.gz" and "modules.squashfs" (if skiff/moduleimg is used) files on the running system.

+Note: the Jetson Nano uses a custom u-boot script, similar to other Skiff boards, and has a separate "format" and "install" script.
+This allows users to update Skiff independently of the bootloader and partition layout and other persistent data.
+The "install" step will not overwrite any persistent data in the "persist" partition.

 ## Board Compatibility